ONSdigital/eq-questionnaire-validator/README.md

 ### Testing and running against local schemas

-By default, all schemas in the `tests/schemas/valid` directory will be evaluated as part of the unit tests.
+By default, all schemas in the `tests/schemas/valid` and `tests/schemas/invalid` directories will be evaluated as part of the unit tests.
 Any errors in these schemas will cause a failure.
-You can use this to run against local schemas by adding any schemas to this folder.

 To run the app's unit tests:
 ``` shell